 The Civil Division represents the United States in both affirmative and defensive civil actions in federal and state court.
 The Civil Division represents other federal agencies, including the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), Drug Enforcement Administration (DEA), Department of Homeland Security/Immigration and Customs Enforcement (DHS/ICE), Environmental Protection Agency (EPA), Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), Social Security Administration (SSA), United States Marshals Service (USMS), United States Postal Inspection Service (USPIS), and United States Department of Agriculture (USDA).
-Affirmative litigation includes enforcing federal environmental, fair housing, Freedom of Information Act (FOIA), and civil rights laws, as well as suing corporations and individuals for civil fraud, including health care fraud, agricultural programs fraud, and federal procurement fraud.
+Affirmative litigation includes enforcing federal environmental, fair housing, and civil rights laws, as well as investigating corporations and individuals for civil fraud, including health care fraud, agricultural programs fraud, and federal procurement fraud.
 Defensive litigation includes Federal Tort Claims Act cases, employment discriminiation lawsuits, immigration litigation, constitutional torts filed against federal officials, and challenges to the constitutionality of federal statutes.
 The Civil Division also represents the interests of the United States in bankruptcy proceedings, mortgage foreclosures, land condemnations, and Social Security disability appeals.

-The Administrative Division supports the mission of the Office by providing information technology, procurement and budget assistances, human resource services, facility management, and general infrastructure aid.
-The objective of the Administrative Division is to deliver a full range of support services to the staff of the Office and its internal and external customers in an efficient, cost effective, timely, and customer-service-oreiented manner that furthers the Office's strategic goals and objectives, meet audit and regulatory requirements, and supports a work environment that enables all employees to perform at the highest levels possible.
+The Administrative Division supports the mission of the Office by providing information technology, procurement and budget assistance, human resource services, facility management, and general infrastructure aid.
+The objective of the Administrative Division is to deliver a full range of support services to the staff of the Office and its internal and external customers in an efficient, cost effective, timely, and customer-service-oriented manner that furthers the Office's strategic goals and objectives, meet audit and regulatory requirements, and supports a work environment that enables all employees to perform at the highest levels possible.